Gaza war: Diplomatic impact

+The war sparked a diplomatic crisis and affected the momentum of regional relations.
 Negotiations have focused on the possibility of a ceasefire, with the US, Egypt and Qatar serving as mediators.
-The United Nations Security Council passed resolution 2728 in March 2024, calling for an immediate ceasefire and the unconditional release of hostages for the month of Ramadan.
-The United Nations Security Council passed resolution 2735 in June 2024, calling for acceptance of the three-phase ceasefire proposal.
+The United Nations Security Council passed resolution 2728 in March 2024, calling for an immediate ceasefire, and resolution 2735 in June 2024, calling for acceptance of the three-phase ceasefire proposal.